My Name is Trevor Barry. I am a saxophonist: I believe in the saxophone. (I also play the saxophone: I'm a sax player). 🎷

 I have taught many students over the years, from the ages of 8 to 80, beginners to buskers, in-person & online.
-Incl.
-Grade 9 reed players at St. Michael's University School.
+In recent years I have taught high school reed players at St. Michael's University School and filled in for their on-campus night band director.

-I have played in the UBC honour jazz band under Fred Stride; as a street entertainer busker at the Vancouver 2010 Olympics; and most recently, with "Boogie Howzer", "Casino Nite 5", and of course, my favourite folks: the Best Coast Big Band.
+I have played the Chan Centre in the UBC honour jazz band under Fred Stride; as a street entertainer busker at the Vancouver 2010 Olympics, at Frankie's jazz club on stage with the Sharon Minemoto Quartet, at FernFest with Jeremy Caradonna's "Boogie Howzer", across town with Nick LaRiviere's Jive and my own combos and quintet "Casino Nite 5" and of course, my favourite folks: the Best Coast Big Band at Hermann's, music-in-the-parks, the CPO mess hall, Qualicum Canada Day, etc.

 Music begins 1min into the video